Set attainable Goals

 As we grow up, our parents and society set predetermined goals for us.
 We have all heard “Go to school and get good grades so you can get in to college.
 Then get good grades in college so you can get a good job.”
 But, upon graduation it is crucial to set financial life goals.
 When I graduated I set a goal to pay off my student loans in the first year.
 I recommend you set goals for 1, 5, 10, and 30 years.
 My 5 year goal was to buy my first place with cash and I was able to do that in 3 years after graduating.
 We will get in to the nuts and bolts of how, but the most important thing is to start to dream and set attainable goals you want to shoot for in your personal and financial life.

 Don’t strive to be normal, strive to be different and make a difference!
 I can’t begin to tell you how many times people thought I was crazy for saying I would buy my first place with cash.
 One reason could be that I live in the 6th most expensive place to live in the US, or maybe because something so out of the norm is unheard of for us “free-spirited” millennials.
-Dave Ramsey, author of Financial Peace University, says it best, “Live like no one else now, so later you can live like no one else”.
+Dave Ramsey, author of The Total Money Makeover, says it best, “Live like no one else now, so later you can live like no one else”.
 The purpose of this step is to not do what everyone else is doing, but instead challenge the norms society has put in place!
 Are the goals you set crazy enough?
 The mindset is to not keep up with the Jones’s, but to change your family tree.

 Related Post: 3 Minimalist Habits Everyone Should Try